Budibase/website/content/blog/automation/business-rules-engine.md

 One alternative is using **low-code** tools to enforce our business rules.
 Normally, this will mean we can only access rules through webhooks or API requests, but it makes life a lot easier when it comes to managing, maintaining, or modifying them.

 Generally speaking, we’ll also make it a lot easier for less technical colleagues to take advantage of our business rules engine.
+With Budibase, we can build web-based, open-source business rules engines at pace.

 ### Use cases